 Streamlines Schedules and Priorities

 Streamlining communication is all about organization.
-A good maintenance management software can help managers schedule and dispatch work orders over the Internet and easily send and receive notifications when priorities change.
+A good collaborative operations software can help managers schedule and dispatch work orders over the Internet and easily send and receive notifications when priorities change.
 Easily cut on-site inspection time in half with mobile technology that allows you to use your smartphone to take a picture of an issue, drop a GPS pin on your site map, and quickly create and assign a work order on the spot.
 It can even help you prioritize what needs to be completed, establish timelines and expectations, and can help to automate scheduling, which helps to identify maintenance problems early.

 But financial measurement aside, common sense tells us that there are other benefits from effective communication.
 And while it might prove to be more difficult to prove in monetary terms, it is important to an organization’s health and long-term performance.